Caribbean Financial Action Task Force Caribbean Financial Action Task Force

 Details

-The CFATF Plenary held in Grand Cayman, Cayman Islands in November 2022 adopted the Mutual Evaluation Report of Suriname.
-This evaluation summarises the Anti-Money Laundering (AML) / Counter-Terrorist Financing (CFT) measures in place in Suriname as at the date of the on-site visit February 28th - March 11th, 2022.
-The report analyses the level of compliance with the FATF 40 Recommendations, the level of effectiveness of Suriname’s AML/CFT system and provides recommendations on how the system could be strengthened.
+The CFATF Plenary, held in Negril, Jamaica in December 2024, adopted the Mutual Evaluation Report of Belize.
+This evaluation summarises the Anti-Money Laundering (AML) / Counter-Terrorist Financing (CFT)/ Counter-Proliferation Financing (CPF) measures in place in Belize as at the date of the on-site visit from December 4-15, 2023.
+The report analyses the level of compliance with the FATF 40 Recommendations, the level of effectiveness of Belize’s AML/CFT system and provides recommendations on how the system could be strengthened.

 Details